mahdafr/s18-cs5303_pl/README.md

 	* _note that the parentheses are important, and part of the syntax to be used._

 ## Progress
-### Apr13 Flow-Chart / Stubs / Readme
+### Mar23 GUI / Backend Stubs
-* Contains a Flow-Chart presented as a Word document.
-* Contains a functional GUI.
+* Contains a functional GUI/Frontend.
 * Contains a stubbed-Backend.
+### Apr13 Flow-Chart / Readme
+* Contains a Flow-Chart presented as both PDF and Word documents.
-* Contains a Readme up to V1.1.
+* Contains a Readme up to V1.2.